apache/incubator-resilientdb/README.md

 ## Run on MacOS

-Build a docker image if first time and launch the docker image
+Build a docker image if first time and launch the docker image (you can change the name (nexres) as you want):

     cd docker
     docker build . -f DockerfileForMac -t=nexres